Name change: Canada

 In Canada, name changes are handled through the vital statistics bureaux of the various provinces and territories, except in Nunavut, where they are handled by the Courts.

 All Canadian provinces and territories allow their residents, whether Citizens, Permanent Residents or Temporary Residents, to obtain a name change, provided they fulfil the pertinent regulations (e.g. time lived in province).
-Quebec, being a civil law jurisdiction, has historically had substantial differences from the rest of Canada in how it permits its residents to obtain a change of name - for example, requiring them to be citizens; which was abolished on January 28, 2021, due to a Superior Court of Quebec decision.
+Quebec, a civil law jurisdiction, has historically had substantial differences from the common law jurisdictions comprising the rest of Canada in how it permits its residents to obtain a change of name—for example, requiring them to be citizens, which was abolished on January 28, 2021, due to a Superior Court of Quebec decision.

-All Canadian provinces except Quebec (which is a civil law jurisdiction) also recognize common law name changes — i.e. by "general usage" — even if not registered with the government or ordered by a court.
-Although a common law name change is still a legal name, formal processes may be required to get government-issued ID, or change the name on accounts (like banks) that depend on government ID; this is one situation where a person may have more than one name.
+All Canadian provinces except Quebec also recognize common law name changes—i.e. by "general usage"—even if not registered with the government or ordered by a court.
+Although a common law name change is still a legal name, formal processes may be required to obtain government-issued ID or change the name on accounts (like banks) that depend on government ID; this is one situation where a person may have more than one name.

 Quebec also historically had other strict regulations regarding name changes.
 For example, the transgender Quebecker Micheline Montreuil had to undergo a lengthy process to have her name legally changed.
-Initially, the directeur de l'état civil refused to permit the change on the grounds that someone who was legally assigned male at birth could not bear a female name.
+Initially, the Directeur de l'état civil refused to permit the change on the grounds that someone who was legally assigned male at birth could not bear a female name.
 According to Quebec law, Montreuil could not change her registered gender because that required proof of a completed gender confirmation surgery, which was not the case for her.
 On November 1, 1999, the provincial court of appeals ruled that nothing in the law prevented a person who was registered as male from legally adopting a woman's name.

 Another issue specific to Quebec is married names.
 Because of the Quebec Charter of Rights, married women in Quebec have been unable to adopt their spouse's surname since 1976.
 Other provinces allow their residents to change their last name on the strength of their marriage certificate.
-The directeur de l'état civil will amend a Quebec birth certificate if a name change certificate is issued by another province.
+The Directeur de l'état civil will amend a Quebec birth certificate if a name change certificate is issued by another province.
 Some have used that loophole to legally change their names by temporarily moving to another Canadian province or territory, which follow more permissive common law rules.

 Additionally, Saskatchewan registers changes of name made outside its jurisdiction and issues a "Registration of Change of Name Effected Outside the Province of Saskatchewan".